 Hello,

-I dealt with the ASE database for the first time in a long time.
-I spend the majority of my time dealin with HANA-Linux and Windows-SQL, however SAP's ASE DB and Linux are extremely different.
+dealt with the ASE database for the first time in long time. spend the majority of my time dealin with HANA-Linux and Windows-SQL, however SAP's ASE DB and Linux are extremely different.

 SAP Business Object : 4.2